JScmu/JS_DataVizPortfolio_Public/Offshore.md

 There is a lack of understanding of the oil and gas industry from a technical standpoint, a lack of acknowledgement of how the industry is connected to the rest of the real economy, and an incomplete discussion around how to transition to an energy mix more reliant on alternative energy.

 Discuss the North Sea oilfield and the adoption of alternative energy in Norway and UK.
-They likely have very little onshore oil and gas activity in their country.
+They likely have very little onshore oil and gas activity.
 I suspect, with the exception of the Piper Alpha tragedy, that they have a great safety record.
-My hypothesis would be that because the industry is very focused on offshore operations, the corporations develop specialization at the same time the regulatory body is focused on a smaller quantity of operations.
+My hypothesis would be that because the industry is very focused on offshore operations, the corporations develop a high degree of specialization at the same time the regulatory body is focused on a smaller quantity of operations.

 Discuss how building up the offshore industry leads to building up the capability for offshore wind installations.
 When commissioning a fixed or floating wind turbine installation, you need support vessels, service providers who have critical skills (think of Halliburton/Schlumberger and their cementing operations), and equipment manufacturers to push the boundaries of current technology (subsea pumping stations for O&G - how about subsea electrical substations for offshore wind? super high voltages = smaller conductors = lower costs, etc).

-One of the big uses of natural gas (from fracking) is to produce electricity - offset this with offshore wind farms
+One of the big uses of natural gas (from fracking) is to produce electricity - offset this with offshore wind farms?
+How many, how much, how expensive, how feasible is this idea?

 Was the Deepwater Horizon a catastrophe?
 Yes absolutely.
 The loss of life was the worst part.